- First year arrival is Thursday, August 22, 2024 from 8:30AM-11:30AM at Iacocca Hall.

-Lehigh offers pre-orientation programs, known as Prelusion, which start a few days prior to Orientation.
+Lehigh offers pre-orientation programs, known as preLUsion, which start a few days prior to Orientation.
 These programs are designed to be fun and to help your transition to Lehigh by introducing you to staff and fellow new students.
-Prelusion is a great way to meet other new students with similar interests that want to make the most out of their college experience!
+PreLUsion is a great way to meet other new students with similar interests that want to make the most out of their college experience!

 Room assignments and arrival information will be emailed through your Lehigh email in mid-July.

 You can re-enter the housing contract and update your housing information.
 You can continue to search and add or change roommates through My College Roommate until the deadline.
 Assignments are processed in June; therefore, the application must be complete by the deadline in order for it to be considered.

 For more Housing FAQ's visit Housing Services website.

 All residents are expected to vacate their residence facility during the semester break except for international students, in-season NCAA athletes and students with extreme personal circumstances.
 All residential facilities close on Thursday, December 21, 2023 at 9:00am.

 You will submit your ID card photo on the campus portal in the summer.
 You will get your ID card when you check-in on Move-In Day.
 If you did not complete the application in advance you will need to go to the ID card office on 42 University Drive when you arrive.